eggcellent/run_analysis/README.md.txt

 March 2015
 ---

 The script run-analysis.R takes raw data from Human Activity Recognition Using Smartphones Dataset and returns a tidy data set.
+Running the script will create a text document, **tidy_data.txt**, which returns the mean for feature mean and std features by subject volunteer and activity performed.
+The script will outline the steps of tidying.
+The tidy_data.txt dataset can be read into R using read.table("tidy_data.txt", header=TRUE)

 The script includes the following files: